-Registration Statement
+S-8 Registration Statement

-We intend to file a registration statement on Form S-8 under the Securities Act promptly after the completion of this offering to register shares of our common stock reserved for future issuance under our equity compensation plans, including shares held by the ESOP.
+We intend to file a registration statement on Form S-8 under the Securities Act promptly after the completion of this offering to register shares of our common stock currently outstanding, as well as reserved for future issuance, under our equity compensation plans, including shares held by the ESOP.
 The registration statement on Form S-8 is expected to become effective immediately upon filing, and shares of our common stock covered by the registration statement will then become eligible for sale in the public market, subject to the Rule 144 limitations applicable to affiliates, vesting restrictions and any applicable market standoff agreements and lock-up agreements.
 See the section captioned "Executive Compensation-Incentive Award Plan" for a description of our equity compensation plans.